danielroth1/CVWebpageTemplate/README.md

   -> very efficient and powerful way of adding custom content -> can just add the markdown from github?

+- simplify README.md for emplyers (not developer)
+  - if possible add download buttons for release version
+  - if possible add link to web page
+  - every project should have a very short description
+  - missing projects:
+    -

 ## License

 This project is licensed under the MIT License.